 Why is account merging important?

-Customer Data Platform (CDP) aims to unify everything related to customer data across all Rocket companies—so that marketing, customer acquisition, and service teams all pull from the same, accurate source of truth.
+Customer Data Platform (CDP) aims to unify everything related to customer data across all Rocket companies.

 A graphical representation of what Rocket Customer Data Platform is and how it helps simplify personalization for Rocket by consolidating all of client information under one umbrella.